rabieo/3d-recursive-tree/README.md

 To try it out go to https://rabieo.github.io/3d-recursive-tree/.
 This uses cylinders as a geometry for the branches.

 Also, you can try it with lines geometry instead of cylinder geometry for better performance here https://rabieo.github.io/3d-hello-world/.
 This one animates around the y-axis too!
+The code for that one can be found here: https://github.com/rabieo/3d-hello-world

 ![image](./cover.png)